-Acceptable classroom attire includes wearing slacks, jeans, mid-thigh or longer shorts and casual tops.
-Modest and appropriate mesh lined gym shorts, mid-thigh or longer will be acceptable apparel in classroom and campus.
+Acceptable classroom attire includes wearing slacks, jeans, mid-thigh or longer shorts, and casual tops.
+Modest and appropriate mesh-lined gym shorts, mid-thigh or longer, will be acceptable apparel in the classroom and on campus.
 This excludes short athletic shorts, running shorts, spandex or tight athletic wear.
-Exclusions include but are not limited to flannel or pajama-style pants.
 Of course, you may be more "dressy" if you like, but it is not necessary.
 Make it your aim to be neat and clean in appearance.
-Individual professors may have additional requirements for their classroom.
+Individual professors may have additional requirements for their classrooms.